Azure/azure-cosmos-dotnet-v3/docs/observability.md

 ```

 ### Benefits
 Enabling this feature provides numerous benefits.
-The telemetry data collected will allow us to proactively identify and address potential issues before they impact your consumers.
-This results in a superior support experience and ensures that most issues are resolved before they even arise.
+The telemetry data collected will allow us to identify and address potential issues.
+This results in a superior support experience and ensures that some issues can even be resolved before they impact your application.
 In short, customers with this feature enabled can expect a smoother and more reliable experience.

 ### Impact of this feature enabled
 * _Latency_: Customer should not see any impact on latency.
-* _Total RPS_: It depends on the infrastructure the application using SDK is hosted on among other factors.
-On a fully packed Azure Machine (100% CPU usage) where the SDK is using point operations, impact should not be more than 10%.
+* _Total RPS_: It depends on the infrastructure the application using SDK is hosted on among other factors but the impact should not exceed 10%.
 * _Any other impact_: Collector needs around 18MB of in-memory storage to hold the data and this storage is always constant (it means it doesn't grow, no matter how much data we have)
 * Benchmark Numbers: https://github.com/Azure/azure-cosmos-dotnet-v3/blob/master/Microsoft.Azure.Cosmos/tests/Microsoft.Azure.Cosmos.Performance.Tests/Contracts/BenchmarkResults.json